 The next time you chase walleyes under the ice, give it a try and you won’t be disappointed.

 Looking for the best ice fishing reels to spool that line onto?
 Inline reels and spinning reels are the most common types.
 Take a look at our full comparison of ice fishing reels before you go.
+Or if you’ve already decided spinning reels are the way you want to go, check out this ranking of the 6 best spinning reels for ice fishing!

 Want to get the most out of your ice fishing season?
 Check out our Washington State Ice Fishing Secrets ebook.
 Our book highlights the 10 best lakes for ice fishing in Washington State with actual coordinates to some of our most productive holes.
 Plus, we thoroughly cover everything from gear selection, tactics and travel planning.
 To top it off, you also get information on 41 other lakes with superb ice fishing!
 Check it out before ice fishing season passes you by!